Columbia College | Columbia Engineering

 Question Tags:

-I want to major in one of the hard sciences.
+I want to be a science major.
 What should I take?

 Consult the requirements for your prospective major in the CC Bulletin.
 Students planning to study biology, chemistry, or physics should plan to take General Chemistry, Physics, and Calculus their first semester.